warigroup/hashcharger_app/README.md

 ```
 To run a targeted test or only a subset of tests, the cypress dashboard can be accessed with "npm run cypress-dashboard".
 When the tests are run they create screenshots and compressed videos in cypress/screenshots and cypress/videos, these directories are excluded in git.

+## settings.js file
+This file has three different settings that can be used.
+prod.settings.js has production version settings.
+dev.settings.js has development version settings.
+test.settings.js has test environment settings.

 ## Dynamic API URL

 Find settings.js in root directory.
 Choose your API address for the app.